Spectrollay/OreUI/README-en_US.md

 # OreUI Design

-### OreUI interface components based on native HTML without any plugins
+### A third-party WebUI based on the OreUI design philosophy

 ## What is OreUI?
 OreUI is a open-source building blocks from Mojang Studios to develop user interfaces (UI's) using web tech.